iMiiTH/Bookmarked/README.md

 Bookmarked
 ==========

-A side project, just a little menubar application to bookmark ssh accounts for easy login.
+Just a little menubar application that stores ssh logins, and with a little bit of applescript, opens up iTerm or Terminal and logs you in.